 This undergraduate course represents the first quarter of the Science, Culture, and Society in Western Civilization general education sequence.
 Taking these courses in sequence is recommended but not required.
 This quarter will focus on science and medicine in societies across the ancient world.
 Students will gain an introduction to methods of healing and knowing practiced in Africa, Asia, Europe, and North and South America before 1500.
 Students will also acquire an understanding of the many questions that historical research raises for our own understanding of contemporary medicine and science, and some of the methods that historians use to bring the past to light.
 Topics include ancient surgery and pharmacology; the manifold meanings of "disease;" the function and recognition of "the body," of "mind," and of perception; how to acquire "good" and "true" knowledge; continuity and discontinuity of beliefs and practices over time and place; and exchange of ideas and materials across cultures, among other subjects.

-Instructor(s): Michael Rossi Terms Offered: Autumn.
-Offered in Autumn 2023
+Instructor(s): Michael Rossi Terms Offered: Winter.
+Offered in Winter 2025

 Equivalent Course(s): HIST 17311